Dermstore

-Dermstore is US web store which sells cosmetics and skin care products.
+Dermstore is a US web store which sells cosmetics and skin care products.
 In 2021, it was acquired by THG plc from Target Corporation for £260.9m and migrated onto the company's Ingenuity e-commerce platform.

 History

 Dermstore was founded by dermatologist Craig Kraffert in 1999.
 In 2008, Dermstore launched a subscription service called BeautyFIX.
 The monthly subscription service offered beauty boxes containing skin care, hair care and makeup products for a fee.
 In 2012, the company expanded from distributing professional skin care to consumer cosmetics brands, and on March 19, 2013, the company opened its flagship store in Hermosa Beach, California.